Nonconsensual Image Sharing Isn’t Pornography — It’s Sexual Assault

 “That is essentially the defining issue of sexual trauma psychotherapy.
 Sexual trauma is an individual losing control over their bodies and their boundaries,” said Kristen Zaleski, a clinical associate professor with the MSW@USC, who has worked for more than a decade with sexual assault survivors in both inpatient and outpatient settings.
 “When your image is blasted over and over again, how can you feel safe being in places not knowing if other people have seen that vulnerable image of you?”

 Zaleski noted that this form of sexual abuse, like others, is also a means for perpetrators to exert power and control over those whose images they share.
-Women and lesbian, gay, and transgender (LGB) people are more likely to be targeted with this form of exploitation.
+Women and lesbian, gay, and bisexual (LGB) people are more likely to be targeted with this form of exploitation.

 According to the D&S study, one in 10 women under 30 have been threatened with nonconsensual image sharing and six percent reported having had someone post a nude or nearly nude photo online, higher than the rates for men the same age.
 Seventeen percent of LGB Americans have either had an image shared or been threatened.